 Researchers who conduct these studies want to know:

-- How does cancer and its treatment affect patients and their loved ones? - What can improve the comfort and quality of life of people who have cancer?
+- How does cancer and its treatment affect patients and their loved ones? - What can mitigate side effects and improve the comfort and quality of life of people who have cancer?

 Phases of Clinical Trials3